Russian, East European and Eurasian Studies (REES)

 REES 498.
 Senior Research: Sources and Methodology.
 0.5 Units.

-REES 498 helps the student locate a topic, an approach, and available research that will inform his or her Senior Research.
+REES 498 helps the student locate a topic, an approach, and available research that will inform their Senior Research.

 REES 499.
 Senior Project.
 0.5 Units.